 Did I also mention this book is free on kindle?
 Now, that is a financially smart investment.

 These are my book recommendations to the world.
-What are some of yours?
+What are your must-reads?
 Any books that you absolutely have to share with the world?
 What did it help you accomplish?

 Thanks for listening to my rant,